 My specialty is stress related.
 I can help you if you experience depression, hopelessness, fears, anxieties, PTSD, sleeplessness and nightmares, as well as extreme body aches and pains like bad backs that require injections, restless leg syndrome, fibromyalgia, and painless childbirth.
 And I can also help you "clinically" gain a lot more energy, self confidence and motivation as well as help you perform better at sports and on the job.

 What exactly is hypnosis?
 The word hypnosis was taken from the Greek word Hypnos which was the Greek god of sleep.
-And sleep is the END RESULT of a hypnotic process that you do to yourself every night at bedtime.
-You might even call this ritual of falling asleep a form of self-hypnosis.
+"Hypno" means "sleep" and "sis" means "the process."
+So hypnosis is "the process of becoming sleepy."
+You actually hypnotize yourself every night at bedtime.
+You have put yourself through a process of becoming sleepy.
+You might even call this process of falling asleep a form of self-hypnosis.

-But just before deep sleep is twilight sleep, which is a moment when your conscious mind shuts down, yet your subconscious mind remains fully alert.
-Oddly enough, this is where your subconscious mind readily accepts incoming messages without resistance.
-A hypnotist uses the right words for you to get yourself into this twilight sleep, and then keeps you there, which is where your subconscious mind has to be in order for those incoming messages in the form of therapy is to be effective.
+But just before deep sleep is twilight sleep, which is that moment when your conscious mind finally "let's go" and shuts down, yet your subconscious mind remains fully alert.
+Oddly enough, this is when your subconscious mind readily accepts incoming messages without resistance.
+And this is the moment when the hypnotist uses the "therapy" part of his words.

 Who can be hypnotized?
 Anyone who has trust in me that I have your best interest at heart and is willing to follow my simple instructions.
 However, some clients may not follow my instructions or may be distracted because their friends are nearby.
 That doesn't mean they can't be hypnotized.
 It means they aren't willing to follow my instructions at that particular time.